 This is the time of year for plaid!
 It’s perfect for holiday pictures and parties (my holiday cards this year are different plaids), and is typically a warmer fabric for those colder temperatures.
 I understand that plaid can feel very overwhelming to people who don’t wear patterns, it can be a lot happening in a small amount of fabric.
 To me, it feels a lot more ordered than most patterns, though- florals and brocades can feel dizzying, and stripes are often a concern for potentially making you look wider (and/or a wonky) shape.
 Plaids have enough going on to add some punch to your ensemble without being distracting.

-Plaid vs Tartan vs Check
+Plaid vs Tartan vs Check: A History

 Before you dive into plaid, we should quickly cover the basics of what terms actually mean, as they can be used interchangeably by well-meaning but uninformed companies.
 Tartan is created by horizontal and vertical bands of crossing fabric that are identical in both orientations (horizontal and vertical), meaning that no matter which way it lays, it will look the same.
 Plaid is also created by horizontal and vertical bands of crossing fabric that are NOT identical in both orientations; turning it will create a slightly different pattern.
 Check (or checkered) is a symmetrical pattern of only two colours, like gingham or buffalo.
 (Greenhouse Fabrics has more info if you are interested!)